Better Gummy Texture

 5. Confirm packaging timing aligns with equilibration (don't rush from cure to bottle)

-Improving gummy texture isn’t just a formulation challenge-it’s a stability challenge.
-The brands that win on texture treat aw control, moisture equilibration, curing discipline, and packaging timing as core manufacturing requirements.
+Improving gummy texture isn't just a formulation challenge—it's a stability challenge.
+The brands that consistently nail texture treat aw control, moisture equilibration, curing discipline, and packaging timing as core manufacturing requirements.

 When those pieces are dialed in, you don't just get a better gummy on day one—you get a gummy that stays consistent through its shelf life.